mogaya/airbnb-clone-project/README.md

 - One **Property** can receive many **Bookings** and **Reviews**.
 - One **Booking** is associated with one **Payment**.
 - One **User** can write many **Reviews**.

+## Feature Breakdown

+- **User Management**: Handles user registration, login, profile management, and role distinction between hosts and guests.
+This feature ensures secure access to the platform and tailored functionality based on the user type.
+- **Property Management**: Enables hosts to create, update, and delete property listings, including details like title, description, price, and location.
+This allows hosts to manage their rentals and ensures accurate information for potential guests.
+- **Booking System**: Allows guests to book available properties for specific dates.
+This feature manages check-in and check-out dates, availability conflicts, and booking confirmations, forming the backbone of the rental process.
+- **Review System**: Permits guests to leave reviews and ratings for properties they’ve booked.
+This builds trust among users and helps maintain quality standards across listings.
+- **Payment Integration**: Supports secure payment processing for completed bookings.
+Payments are linked to individual bookings and tracked for status, ensuring a smooth transaction flow between guests and hosts.
+- **Notifications & Background Tasks**: Utilizes Celery and Redis to send email confirmations, booking reminders, or status updates.
+This improves communication and user engagement through timely, automated notifications.
+- **Search & Filtering**: Provides functionality to search listings based on parameters like location, price range, and availability.
+This helps guests find suitable properties quickly and efficiently.
+- **Containerization & CI/CD**: The entire project is containerized using Docker and integrated with CI/CD pipelines for streamlined development and deployment.
+This ensures consistent environments and faster iteration cycles.